A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Background on Data Swapping

-While we largely focuses on the swapping procedure used in the 2010 US Census, much of this paper also applies to other statistical agencies, especially when their swapping mechanisms are similar to the US 2010 Census DAS.
-In particularly, the ONS's Targeted Record Swapping \citep{ukstatisticsauthorityTransparencySDCMethods2021} closely aligns with the procedure used in the 2010 US Census and hence this work is also relevant for the 2021 UK Census.
+While we largely focus on the swapping procedure used in the 2010 U.S. Decennial Census, much of this article applies to other statistical agencies, especially when their swapping mechanisms are similar to the Disclosure Avoidance System (DAS) used in 2010.
+In particularly, the ONS's Targeted Record Swapping \citep{ukstatisticsauthorityTransparencySDCMethods2021} closely aligns with the 2010 DAS and hence the current article is also relevant for the 2021 UK Census.